 If a tree falls in the woods does it make a sound?
-One of the primary ways people will find your information is via the search engines like Google.
-SEO or Search Engine Optionization is way to research, monitor and improve ranking of the content you create.
+One of the primary ways people will find your information is via search engines like Google.
+SEO or Search Engine Optimization is a way to research, monitor and improve the ranking of the content you create.

 - SEM Rush – A must-needed tool for SEO and tracking of competing websites.